e-picas/dev-tools/MANPAGE.md

 #### global

 DEFAULT_BASHLIBRARY_PATH
-:   relative path from your project dir to 'bash-library.sh' ; default is `bash-library/bash-library.sh`
+:   relative path from your project dir to 'piwi-bash-library.sh' ; default is `piwi-bash-library/piwi-bash-library.sh`

 DEFAULT_USER_CONFIG_FILE
 :   default project config file (DO NOT CHANGE after a first usage) ; default is `.devtools_globals`